FlavScents AInsights Entry: Lemongrass Oil Morocco (CAS: 89998-14-1)

 4. Use in Flavors

-In the flavor industry, lemongrass oil Morocco is used to impart a fresh, citrusy note to a variety of products, including beverages, confectionery, and culinary applications.
-It serves as a functional ingredient in flavor systems, providing a bright, lemon-like character.
-Typical use levels in finished food or beverage products range from 1 to 20 ppm, depending on the desired intensity and application.
-The oil is generally stable under typical processing conditions but may degrade under prolonged exposure to heat and light.
+In flavor applications, lemongrass oil is used across various categories, including beverages, confectionery, and savory products.
+It functions as a flavor enhancer, providing a fresh, citrusy note that complements other flavors.
+Typical use levels in finished products range from 1 to 20 ppm, depending on the desired intensity and product type.
+The oil is generally stable under normal processing conditions but may degrade under prolonged exposure to heat and light.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature